-See Also: Funny Resignation Stories
+See Also: The Funniest Resignation Letters

 A resignation letter should be viewed as a serious document that ends your employment with one employer and frees you up to work for another.
 Stay professional in your presentation.
 Did you ever regret any content that you included in a resignation letter?
 Let us know in the comments section below!